Strategize Your Ecommerce Business

 Purchases made through mobile devices are often more secure than those made through PCs, since:

-• Payment data must be pre-loaded into the user’s smartphone prior to making a purchase.
+• Payment data must be pre-loaded into the user’s smartphone before purchasing.

 • The user must access his or her stored payment data